icemanoozj/slate/source/index.html.1.md

 ---
-title: UMFinTech REST API Reference
+title: API Reference

 language_tabs:
   - shell
-  - java
+  - ruby
-  - c#
+  - python
-  - php
+  - javascript

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>